roshancharlie/Machine-Learning-Practise-Project/README.md

 ### 2. Logistic Regression With Online Advertisment Data
 ### 3. KNearest Neighbour With Unknown Target Classification Data
 ### 4. Decision Tree and Random Forest With Loan Data
+### 5. Support Vector Machine with Breast Cancer and Iris Dataset